Kentucky Gov. Andy Beshear goes national with podcast, the hot format for aspiring politicians

 He's already done nearly two dozen podcasts, with his audience heavily weighted toward Kentucky residents.
 His guests have included some potential Democratic presidential rivals, including Maryland Gov. Wes Moore and Minnesota Sen. Amy Klobuchar.
 Entrepreneur Mark Cuban, former Kentucky basketball coach John Calipari and Kentucky-born actor and comic Steve Zahn have also appeared.

-Newsom attracted attention — some of it negative among Democrats — for interviewing conservative guests Steve Bannon, Michael Savage and Charles Kirk on his podcast.
+Newsom attracted attention — some of it negative among Democrats — for interviewing conservative guests Steve Bannon, Michael Savage and Charlie Kirk on his podcast.

 “I did disagree with him on certain guests because I don't like to give oxygen to hate,” Beshear said.
 “But Gavin is out there really working to communicate with the American people, and he deserves to be commended for it.”